-The Association considers all cash and certificates of deposit with a maturity of three months or less when purchased to be cash equivalents.
+The Association considers all cash and certificates of deposit with terms of less than 90 days to be cash equivalent due to their short-term nature.

-Restricted Cash
+Restricted Cash and Cash Equivalents

 Cash and cash equivalents that are externally restricted are classified as restricted assets.
 These assets are used to make debt service payments, maintain sinking or reserve funds, purchase or construct capital or noncurrent assets, or for other restricted purposes.